Operadic categories as a natural environment for Koszul duality: The operadic category of graphs

 \begin{lemma} The operadic category $\Gr$ is factorizable. \end{lemma}

-\begin{proof} Given a morphism $\Gamma'\to \Gamma''$ over $1_n$ we use Proposition~\ref{fact} to factorize it as a local isomorphism $\Gamma' \to \Gamma$ followed by a local reordering composed with a contraction, which is an order preserving morphism $\Gamma \to \Gamma''$.
+\begin{proof} Given a morphism $\Gamma\to \Gamma'$ over $1_n$ we use Proposition~\ref{fact} to factorize it as a local isomorphism $\Gamma \to \Gamma''$ followed by a composite of a pure contraction and a local reordering.
+This last composite is an order-preserving morphism $\Gamma'' \to \Gamma'$.
 We have a~commutative diagram

 of flags of the corresponding graphs.
 All maps in this diagram induce isomorphisms of the sets of legs.
-Thus there is a unique monomorphism $\bar{n} \hookrightarrow F$ which makes the diagram commutative and which, moreover, induces an isomorphism of the sets of legs.
+Thus there is a unique monomorphism $\bar{n} \hookrightarrow F''$ which makes the diagram commutative and which, moreover, induces an isomorphism of the sets of legs.
 Therefore the factorization described above is the factorization over $1_n$ as required. \end{proof}

-Lemma~\ref{Dnes_s_Clemensem_do_Matu} below involves a local reordering morphism $\rho : \Upsilon \to \Gamma''$ of directed graphs.
-By definition, such $\rho$ induces the identity between the vertices of the graphs $\Upsilon$ and $\Gamma''$, i.e.\ their vertices are `the same.'
-This observation is important for the formulation of:
+Lemma~\ref{Dnes_s_Clemensem_do_Matu} below involves a local reordering morphism $\Upsilon = (\sigma,\id): \Gamma'' \to \Gamma'''$ of ordered graphs.
+Recall that such an $\Upsilon$ induces the identity between the vertices of the graphs $\Gamma''$ and $\Gamma'''$, i.e.\ their vertices are ``the same.''
+The $\sigma$ part of this morphism amounts to a permutation of flags adjacent to a vertex $i$ of $\Gamma'.$ This observation is important for the formulation of:

 \begin{lemma} Consider a commutative diagram